MizzleTheHorse/MizzleTheHorse/README.md

 My name is "Mizzle"

-I am a Software Engineering student at SDUm, currently finishing my bachelors degree.
+I am a Software Engineering student at SDU, currently finishing my bachelors degree. done this summer 2023.

 I enjoy working with Flask, Django, Docker and building projects as part of a microservices system.